 NEW YORK GIANTS

-Here is a Preview of Week # 8:
+Here is a recap of Week # 11:

 That’s all for now from the BirdSeed.

-Enjoy watching this game on Sunday morning and come back here as I review this game in my next report.
+I will review this game in my next report.

 GREEN BAY PACKERS